catalyst-cloud/catalystcloud-docs/source/database/backups-replicas.rst

 is the same as for a normal backup; The database service handles the complexity of applying the incremental changes.

-To create a new incremental backup we have to use the trove API directly, the command that we are going to use is:
+To create a new incremental backup we use the following command

 .. code-block:: bash

-  $ trove backup-create INSTANCE_ID backup1.1  --parent BACKUP_ID
+  $ openstack database backup create DATABASE_ID backup1.1 --incremental

 For the purposes of this example I have named the incremental backup *backup1.1*.
-For any subsequent backups, you would name them 1.2, 1.3 etc. In these instances when you have to specify the parent ID, you would use the ID number of your previous incremental backup.
+For any subsequent backups, you would name them 1.2, 1.3 etc.

+# In these instances when you have to specify the parent ID, you would use the ID
+# number of your previous incremental backup.
 In this case backup1.1